ncaidin/documentation/OAIcharter.md

     i.
 The Business Governance Board is intended to provide a minimalist governance structure around the development and use of the OAI trademarks and shall only be responsible for:

-        ix. creating and maintaining OAI trademarks associated with the OAI and the OAS.
+        ix. creating and maintaining OAI trademarks associated with the OAI and Specifications.

         x.  establishing and executing a certification program defining the terms for using any OAI trademark(s).